czheo/syntax_sugar_python/README.md

 fn(5) # 245026
 ```

-Some times you may prefer the decorator way.
+Sometimes you may prefer the decorator way.

 ``` python
 # make your own composable functions